playwithalgos/fibonacciheaps/README.md

-# Fibonacci Heap Game
+# Heap sandbox

-Please find a "game" where you manipulate a Fibonacci heap, a data structure for implementing a priority queue.
-The tool may also illustrate a binary heap or a binomial heap.
+Please find a sandbox/playground to play with heaps, a data structure for implementing a priority queue.
+The tool may illustrate a binary heap, a binomial heap or a Fibonacci heap.

 ## Features
 - Move nodes and connect nodes